snekiz/NUTrack_WEB/README.md

 # NUTrack
- A simple website featuring sign-in and sign-up forms, themed to NU.
-Used HTML, CSS and JS.
+A simple website for registrar staff's to manage student forms requests.
+Used HTML, CSS and PHP for backend.